 The proposed changes would allow the deferment, for up to a month after the date of filing, of the payment of the filing fee for a patent application.
 Many national and international patent offices currently allow applicants to defer the payment of the filing fee, so the change would eliminate a competitive disadvantage for Italian patent applicants.

-Currently a provision of the Industrial Property Code provides that if products displayed at a trade show are suspected of being counterfeits the police forces cannot immediately seize the products, but merely take down a description of them.
-The draft law would repeal such a provision, allowing police forces to immediately seize the goods suspected of infringing IP rights.
+Currently a provision of the Industrial Property Code stipulates that if products displayed at official or officially recognised trade shows are suspected of infringing intellectual property rights, law enforcement authorities cannot immediately seize the products, but merely take down a description of them.
+The draft law would repeal such a provision, allowing enforcement authorities to immediately seize the goods under a court order grounded on the suspicion of an infringement of intellectual property rights.

 The draft law is currently in the Italian legislative pipeline, and could undergo changes before reaching approval stage.